partykit/partykit/apps/docs/src/content/docs/how-partykit-works.md

   }
 ```

-PartyKit allows you to write your own business logic, or use industry-standard open source packages to implement common use cases and workflows - unlike most hosted real-time platforms offer limited or no customisability of the server-side behaviour.
+PartyKit allows you to write your own business logic, or use industry-standard open source packages to implement common use cases and workflows - unlike most hosted real-time platforms offer limited or no customisability of the server-side behavior.

 ### On-demand